awsdocs/aws-parallelcluster-user-guide/doc_source/iam-roles-in-parallelcluster-v3.md

 `HeadNode` / `Iam` / `InstanceRole` \| `InstanceProfile`

-This option allows to override the IAM role that is assigned to the head node of the cluster\.
+This option allows to override the default IAM role that's assigned to the head node of the cluster\.
 For additional details, please refer to the `InstanceProfile` reference\.

 Here is the minimal set of policies to be used as part of this role when the scheduler is Slurm:
 + `arn:aws:iam::aws:policy/CloudWatchAgentServerPolicy` managed IAM policy\.
 For more information, see [Create IAM roles and users for use with the CloudWatch agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create-iam-roles-for-cloudwatch-agent.html) in the *Amazon CloudWatch User Guide*\.